BinayTripathi/ServiceVictoria-ChildrenInQueue/README.md

 The overall objective of the applications :
 ```
->	The application provides the solution to Children in Queue elimination problem where for a given Count of children (say n) and
+>	The application provides the solution to **Children in Queue elimination problem**
+> As per the problem, for a given count of children (say n) and a skip sequence(k) every kth child is removed from
->	a skip sequence(k) every kth child is removed from the circular queue and we need the sequence of elimination and the winner
+  the circular queue and we need the sequence of elimination and the winner
 >	The application consists of a non-executable depedency jar project(ChildrenInCircleAlgo) which contains the algorithm .
 The
 >	algorithm has a time complexity  of order O(nk) and space complexity of O(1) - ignoring a list that is used to collect the final outout
 ```